collaborativebioinformatics/Model_Garbage_Collection/README.md

 ## License

-## Acknowledgments

-This project builds upon the foundational work of the Monarch Initiative and leverages data from multiple biomedical knowledge sources.
-We acknowledge the contributions of domain experts and the broader biomedical informatics community.

-## Data Sources
+## Acknowledgements
 The KG Model Garbage Collection tool uses and displays data and algorithms from the Monarch Initiative.
 The Monarch Initiative (https://monarchinitiative.org) makes biomedical knowledge exploration more efficient and effective by providing tools for genotype-phenotype analysis, genomic diagnostics, and precision medicine across broad areas of disease.
+We acknowledge the contributions of domain experts and the broader biomedical informatics community.